Consensys-Network-State/ds3/packages/ui/README.md

 ## 🏛️ Architectural Excellence

-DS3 UI is built on six powerful architectural patterns that work together to deliver exceptional developer and user experiences:
+CUI UI is built on six powerful architectural patterns that work together to deliver exceptional developer and user experiences:

 ### 1. 🌐 Platform Adaptation